Algebras for enriched $\infty$-operads: Introduction

 \section{Introduction}

-If $\mathbf{V}$ is a symmetric monoidal category whose tensor product is compatible with colimits, then (one-object\footnote{To start with we focus on the one-object case for simplicity, but similar descriptions apply to ($\infty$-)operads with any fixed set (space) of objects.}) \emph{operads} enriched in $\mathbf{V}$ can be described as associative algebras in $\Fun(\xF^{\simeq}, \mathbf{V})$, the category of \emph{symmetric sequences} (where $\xF^{\simeq}$ denotes the groupoid $\coprod_{n} B\Sigma_{n}$ of finite sets and bijections), using the \emph{composition product}, which is a monoidal structure given by the formula
+If $\mathbf{V}$ is a symmetric monoidal category whose tensor product is compatible with colimits, then (one-object\footnote{We focus on the one-object case for simplicity, but similar descriptions apply to ($\infty$-)operads with any fixed set (space) of objects.}) \emph{operads} enriched in $\mathbf{V}$ can be described as associative algebras in $\Fun(\xF^{\simeq}, \mathbf{V})$, the category of \emph{symmetric sequences} in $\mathbf{V}$.
+Here $\xF^{\simeq}$ denotes the groupoid $\coprod_{n} B\Sigma_{n}$ of finite sets and bijections, and the monoidal structure on symmetric sequences is the \emph{composition product}, which is a monoidal structure given by the formula

 In a previous paper \cite{symmseq} we proved that (one-object) \iopds{} enriched in a suitable symmetric monoidal \icat{} $\mathcal{V}$ admit a similar description, as associative algebras in $\Fun(\xF^{\simeq}, \mathcal{V})$ using a monoidal structure given by the same formula.